 Traffic isn’t the only thing that will increase during the holidays.
 Competition will, too — which means it’s time to turn up the heat on your bids.

-- If you’re using an automated strategy, amp up the aggressiveness of your bidding to maintain your positions in ad results.
+We highly recommend using automated strategies to amp up the aggressiveness of your bidding to maintain your positions in ad results.
+Relying on manual bidding alone could result in your campaigns missing out on important traffic during this peak time.

 5. Plan your promotional calendar.

-Once you’ve spoken with your promotional team and have your calendar in hand, prep your Google Ads accounts accordingly.
-Set up your promotions in Google Merchant Center and ensure your promotion extensions are live, too.
+Once you’ve spoken with your promotional team and have your calendar in hand, prep your holiday PPC campaigns accordingly.
+Set up your promotions in Google Merchant Center and ensure your promotional ad extensions are live, too.

 6. Schedule holiday-specific PPC ads.